cert-manager/website/content/docs/trust/trust-manager/README.md

 Support for `Secret` targets must be explicitly enabled in the trust-manager controller; see details below under "Enable Secret targets".

-Both `ConfigMap` and `Secret` also support specifying label selectors to select multiple resources at once, which is useful in dynamics environments where the name of the `ConfigMap` or `Secret` is known only at runtime.
+Both `ConfigMap` and `Secret` also support specifying label selectors to select multiple resources at once, which is useful in dynamic environments where the name of the `ConfigMap` or `Secret` is known only at runtime.
 When adding a source, either of type `ConfigMap` or `Secret`, the fields `name` and `selector` are mutually exclusive: one **must** be set, but not both.